US Army Explosive Ordnance Disposal officers take time to honor fallen EOD heroes

 |0

-This work, US Army Explosive Ordnance Disposal officers take time to honor fallen EOD heroes [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army Explosive Ordnance Disposal officers take time to honor fallen EOD heroes, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army Explosive Ordnance Disposal officers take time to honor fallen EOD heroes